Funding programme: “Welcome - Students Helping Refugees”

 Call for applications

-According to Katharina Riehle, head of the department “University Programmes for Refugees” at the DAAD, 85 universities of applied sciences, 69 universities, six art and music academies and two teacher training colleges submitted funding applications for a broad range of “Welcome” project proposals.
+According to Katharina Fourier, head of the department “University Programmes for Refugees” at the DAAD, 85 universities of applied sciences, 69 universities, six art and music academies and two teacher training colleges submitted funding applications for a broad range of “Welcome” project proposals.
 “Every state in Germany is participating, all the major universities and numerous universities of applied sciences are represented – the result is a very diverse spectrum of projects, which we’re delighted about.”
 While some institutions applied with very concrete projects in mind and had already started implementing them, other projects were only just getting off the ground.
-“It’s impressive to see how intensively the institutions are looking at how they can contribute to the refugee issue,” says Riehle.
+“It’s impressive to see how intensively the institutions are looking at how they can contribute to the refugee issue,” says Fourier.
 The substantial interest in the “Welcome Programme” demonstrates how strong the demand is.